Halalaluyafail3/MultiMapTemplate/README.md

 ## Desciption
 Clears all entries in the map, which will release all resources associated with the Map.
 An empty map is always one without any resources to free.

+# Pointer Lifetime
+A pointer to an entry will exist for as long as the entry exists.<br>
+A pointer to a pointer to an entry will exist until a key is added or removed.

 # Reserved Identifiers

 This header reserves all identifiers beginning with `MapRESERVED__` in all contexts.